geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 ### ...with test data

-During development, it is often safer and more appropriate to not manipulate the production database.
-As an alternative, instead of invoking `flutter run`, you can invoke `flutter run lib/main_test_fixture.dart`:
+During development, it is usually safer and more appropriate to not manipulate the production database.
+As an alternative, instead of invoking `flutter run`, you invoke `flutter run lib/main_test_fixture.dart`:

 ```shell
 ~/GitHub/geogardenclub/ggc_app $ flutter run lib/main_test_fixture.dart